Considering Contractors To Enhance Your Workforce Forecasting Plan

 Don’t Throw Caution To The Wind

-To remain compliant with government agencies and the IRS, 1099 and W2 forms must be filled out properly according to the type of work the individual does.
+To remain compliant with government agencies and the IRS, our team helps incoming workers with their 1099 and W2 compliance.
+For each worker type, forms must be filled out properly according to the type of work the individual does.
 Back in 2000, the now famous Microsoft lawsuit is one example of the full-time versus contractor blunder companies can walk into.
-We recommend seeking legal counsel to have all your ducks in a row if you are hiring contractors for the first time.

 Company Culture And Benefits Matter